-The university is considered one of the leading medical schools in Poland and the English language program is very much in demand, among Poles and in the European Union in general, for both medicine and dentistry.
-The method of study and exams is identical to that which is in use in the United States and meets all of the criteria of the European Union (European degree).
-The aim is to train students in a way that is optimal for dealing with the day to day demands of modern medicine and preparing them for a medical career.
+The Pomeranian Medical University is considered one of the leading medical schools in Poland and the English language program is very much in demand, among Poles and in the European Union in general, for both medicine and dentistry.
+The curriculum and exams are identical to those in the United States, and meet all of the criteria of the European Union (European degree).
+The aim of this Polish medical school is to train students to optimally deal with the daily demands of modern medicine.

-Each year some 80 students are accepted to the program of medicine and 25 to dentistry.
-Studies take place in small groups (up to 15 in a discussion group); up to 8 in a seminar group; 4 in an exercise group).
-The aim is to enable students the kind of individual attention that is required to succeed in their studies.
-Students who are interested in the world of research can already join, in the first year of studies, one of 20 research groups in the medical faculty and participate in national and international conferences.
+Each year, 80 students are accepted to the Pomeranian Medical University program of medicine and 25 to dentistry.
+Studies take place in small groups to offer students the individual attention required to succeed in their studies.
+Research groups are available to first year students, some of which participate in national and international conferences.

-The medical school is associated with the university hospitals in the city, which contain a total of over 1800 hospital beds, receive some 32,000 hospitalizations and treat over 160,000 outpatients a year.
-They are equipped with modern technology and advanced medical equipment and are on equal par with the leading hospitals in the EU.
+The Polish medical school is associated with the university hospitals in the city and is equipped with modern technology and advanced medical equipment and is on par with the leading hospitals in the EU.

-In 2009, a new and outstanding medical library was opened at the university containing thousands of medical textbooks in English, international medical magazines, tens of computer stations with access to internet, comfortable reading halls and private study rooms.
+In 2009, an outstanding medical library was opened at the Pomeranian Medical University containing thousands of medical textbooks in English, international medical magazines, computer stations, comfortable reading halls and private study rooms.

 Students of medicine, odontology and nursing gain their practical skills at the LSMU Hospital Kauno Klinikos, which is the largest medical institution in the Baltic States.
 More than 1,200 highly qualified doctors and 2,400 members of the nursing staff take care of over 78,000 patients at the LSMU Hospital each year.
 The entire medical staff values innovative and progressive methods of treatment and diagnostics, which meet global standards.